 Insert Unit – An insert to convert a traditional hearth into an electric one.

 Any good quality linear electrical fireplace will produce heat by convection via an infrared quartz heating element.
 Air is cycled through the fireplace.
 As the cool air is pulled into the fireplace, it passes along the infrared quartz heating coil that instantly warms the air, and then it is gently blown back out into the room via the blowers.
-Because infrared heating devices work so quickly and the fireplaces cycle like this, you will notice warm air coming out of an electric fireplace almost immediately and the room will warm up quickly as well.
-This incredibly energy efficient, both because of the low electric draw of infrared quartz and because there is no excess heat lost in ventilation as you’d have in a standard fireplace.
+Because infrared stove heaters work so quickly and the fireplaces cycle like this, you will notice warm air coming out of an electric fireplace almost immediately and the room will warm up quickly as well.
+This is incredibly energy efficient, both because of the low electrical draw of infrared quartz and because there is no excess heat lost in ventilation as you’d have in a standard fireplace.
 Electric fireplaces allow heat to remain in the room longer, so it doesn’t have to work as hard.